 The council provides a vehicle crossing facility (dropped kerb) which is safe, serviceable, fit for purpose and is of a quality that reflects acceptable highway standards and specifications within the maintenance limitations of the existing footway.
-It is an offence to cross the footway from the road with a motor vehicle without one.
+It is an offence under the Highways Act 1990 drive over the public footway without an approved dropped crossing.

 Apply for a dropped kerb